DHI-GRAS/worldwater-toolbox/README.md

 We present a simple yet robust method for fusing optical and Synthetic Aperture Radar (SAR) data for mapping surface water dynamics.
 The full mapping workflow is implemented in the openEO cloud-computing platform that provides the necessary combination of large-scale computing resources with instant access to planetary scale archives of satellite imagery.

 To get started, you need to follow these steps:
-1)  Sign in to the openEO platform:If you do not have an account, you may need to create one by following the registration process.
+1)  Sign in to the openEO platform.
+If you do not have an account, you may need to create one by following the registration process https://docs.openeo.cloud/join/free_trial.html.

 2) Choose between two options to run the World Water Toolbox:
 - Option 1: Running Jupyter Notebook on the openEO platform